Detection of a universal core-halo transition in dwarf galaxies as predicted by Bose-Einstein dark matter: The Wave Dark Matter Halo

-Recently, it has proved possible with advanced GPU computing to make reliable, high dynamic range cosmological simulations that solve the above equations, evolved from initial conditions as the standard power spectrum (Schive et al. 2014, Schwabe et al 2016, Mocz et al. 2018).
-Each virialized halo is characterized by the presence of a solitonic core comprising the ground state that naturally explains the dark matter dominated cores of dwarf spheroidal galaxies (Schive et al. 2014b).
-Another, important feature arising from simulations appears out of the central soliton is surrounded by an extended halo showing a ``granular" texture on the de-Broglie scale, but which on average follows the Navarro-Frank-White (NFW) density profile (Navarro et al. 1996, Woo et al. 2009, Schive et al. 2014,Schive et al. 2014b).
+Recently, it has proved possible with advanced GPU computing to make reliable, high dynamic range cosmological simulations that solve the above equations, \cite{Schive:2014,Schwabe:2016,Mocz:2017,May:2021} that evolve to produce large scale structure indistinguishable from CDM, but with virialized halos characterized by a solitonic core in the ground state that naturally explains the dark matter dominated cores of dwarf spheroidal galaxies \cite{Schive:20142}.
+Another, important feature arising from simulations is that the central soliton is surrounded by an extended halo with a ``granular" texture on the de-Broglie scale, due to interference of excited states, but which when azimuthally averaged follows closely the Navarro-Frank-White (NFW) density profile \cite{Navarro:1996,Woo:2009,Schive:2014,Schive:20142}.

-The fitting formula for the density profile of the solitonic core in a $\psi$DM halo is obtained from cosmological simulations (Schive et al. 2014, Schive et al. 2014b):
+The fitting formula for the density profile of the solitonic core in a $\psi$DM halo is obtained from cosmological simulations \cite{Schive:2014,Schive:20142}:

 where the values of the constants are: $c_1=1.9$, $c_2=10^{-23}$ , $c_3=9.1\times10^{-2}$; $m_\psi$ is the boson mass and $r_c$ is the solitonic core radius.
-The latter scales with the halo mass of the galaxy and the mass boson obeying to the following the scaling relation which has been calibrated with cosmological simulation (Schive et al. 2014b):
+The latter scales with the product of the galaxy mass and boson mass, obeying the following the scaling relation which has been derived from our simulations \cite{Schive:20142}:

-Beyond the soliton the simulations also reveal the halo is approximately NFW in form, presumably reflecting the non-relativistic nature of condensates beyond the de Broglie scale, and therefore, the total density profile can be written as:
+Where $a=1/(1+z)$ and z refers to the Redshift ( see \citep{Bryan:1998,Schive:20142} for original definitios).
+Beyond the soliton, at radii larger than a transition scale ($r_t$), the simulations also reveal the halo is approximately NFW in form, presumably reflecting the non-relativistic nature of condensates beyond the de Broglie scale, and therefore the total density profile can be written as:

 and: